HHS/simpler-grants-gov/documentation/goals.md

 * Make it as easy as possible for applicants to apply for opportunities, through all aspects of the application including forms and attachments
 * Provide frictionless functionality and help users when they get stuck

-### Make grants.gov inclusive & collaborative
+### Make grants.gov accessible & collaborative
-* Ensure that all communities are equitably served by the grantmaking process
+* Ensure that all communities have access to the grantmaking process
 * Ensure that communities with limited financial resources are better able to discover and apply for the opportunities for which they're qualified
 * Connect federal opportunities to more eligible applicants from all communities
 * Promote collaboration and build trust between the federal government and the public